Provision and Access

 Universal Access to Treatment Can Be Achieved

-However, caution is warranted and prevention efforts must continue.
-Since the scientific evidence now shows improved patient outcomes if patients are initiated at CD4 counts of over 350 and WHO has changed treatment guidance to CD4 350 instead of 200 to reflect this scientific evidence, patients loads are expected to increase (Konde-Lule et al., 2011).
+However, prevention efforts must continue alongside efforts to expand treatment access (Piot et al., 2015).
 Anticipating now how best to deliver ART to "the ever growing cohort," in the context of decreasing donor resources, is needed.
 Better delivery includes enhancing simplicity, efficacy and cost effectiveness of delivery; designing simpler and cheaper ART protocols that are less toxic and easier for health services and patients; piloting innovative service delivery outside of health services, with community or expert patient-based models; and understanding how to address the gendered dimensions of treatment access and adherence (Zachariah et al., 2011b).
 Remuneration for lay workers in communities is also required (Decroo et al., 2014).
 Other structural challenges in resource-limited settings include distances to clinics, waiting lines, and drug stockouts.
 In recent years between 30% and 45% of low- and middle-income countries reported annual ART stock outs (WHO, 2014a).
 Without adequate infrastructure, the likelihood of developing resistance is increased (Gallant et al., 2013).